Cortrah/GraphQL-Notes/README.md

 # GraphQL Notes

-These are some notes on graphql in preparation for doing a presentation.
+These are some notes about graphql in preparation for doing a presentation.

 ### The value from a client side perspective